 This article focuses on the anti-discrimination laws and how the Equality Act 2010 came about.
 Part 2 focuses on the laws that allowed for the legal recognition of gender change and led to the Gender Recognition Act 2004.
-A comprehensive guide to the Equality Act 2010 and women’s rights is available here.
-A comprehensive guide to the GRA 2004 is here.
+The Equality Act 2010 is dealt with separately.

 I am not a lawyer and I offer no legal interpretation of the law.
 I am presenting the facts based on publicly available case files and parliamentary records; all fully referenced.

 “My own unofficial commentary will be indicated like this to help guide you through the article”

 This was the landmark case in 1996 in which the European Court of Justice (ECJ) extended the scope of sex discrimination law to also cover transsexuals.